honeypotio/honeyfaqs/README.md

 The answers here provided are everything but exhaustive, but aim to be a good starting point for further research.

-\* actually she demands almost everything to the developers because of her laziness.
+\* actually her laziness requires the developers to do all the job